Every baby’s DNA ‘to be screened’ on the NHS in bid to detect and prevent disease

 That will see a shift away from hospitals towards more community-focused care, and from analogue to digital services.

-It follows Chancellor Rachel Reeves’ announcement that the Government would increase NHS funding by £29 billion per year in real terms over the next three years as it tries to cut waiting lists in line with its election promises.
+It follows chancellor Rachel Reeves’s announcement that the government would increase NHS funding by £29bn per year in real terms over the next three years as it tries to cut waiting lists in line with its election promises.